Dutch startups and businesses that dream of expanding to the US West Coast now have a useful tool to navigate business opportunities in Seattle.

 In the last couple of years, Seattle has developed into a major startup and tech hub, with an economic growth of over 10 percent per year.
 No wonder it has become an attractive alternative for the expensive and over-competitive Silicon Valley.
 Tech, e-commerce, aerospace, cloud, retail, B2B software, research, social enterprises and even agriculture, are some of the sectors that contribute to the outstanding economic opportunities in this area for Dutch businesses.

-The current economic uncertainty was no reason to wait, said Consul General Gerbert Kunst: “While there’s so much economic uncertainty, this is also the right time for Dutch businesses to look at their business model and prepare for the future.
+The playbook was launched in the summer of 2020, but will be officially presented during the Popup Consulate Seattle in October 2021.
+Consul General Dirk Janssen: “With the world opening up again, with so much focus on digital, this is also the right time for Dutch businesses to look at their business model and prepare for the future.
 Seattle will continue to grow, and the consulate will help provide a softer landing for Dutch businesses expanding into the US.
 Get informed now, we’re here to help.”

 Arean van Veelen, co-founder of OfferUp, the largest mobile marketplace in the US with $14 billion in transactions, is one of the Dutch entrepreneurs featured in the Playbook.
 “If you are an enterprise facing startup, it’s a no-brainer to go to Seattle since the density of large enterprises in Seattle is sky-high.
 Additionally, the talent available is amazing, especially in the area of E-commerce & cloud technology.
 Finally, you’ll see that the community of Seattle is very helpful, which you cannot always say about Silicon Valley.
 Asking for advice is free, and people are usually willing to help you out.”